panshuljindal/eloquent-ai/README.md

 ---

 ## Notable features beyond the baseline
-- Guardrails: prompt‑injection detection, PII/secret redaction, safe output formatting.
+- Guardrails: prompt‑injection detection, PII/secret redaction, safe formatting.
 - Conversation summary endpoint for quick recaps.
+- JWT/OAuth login and authorization on conversation resources.
 - RAG with Pinecone (category + text fields returned as context to the model).
 - Streaming chat UX (WebSocket with SSE fallback), token‑level updates in the UI.
 - Message filtering so system and guardrail messages are hidden/normalized in the client.